 Starting with 29 May 2013, Air France and KLM have introduced a pilot program that offers its passengers the opportunity to connect to the Internet during the flight.
 Two Boeing 777-300 aircraft were equipped with Panasonic Avionics electronic equipment to ensure Wi-Fi connection during long-haul flights.

 The first flight that provided the wireless service was operated by KLM, on 29 May 2013, with the destination Panama, and other routes will also be introduced from 30 to: Bangkok, Sao Paolo, Osaka, Kuala Lumpur, Jakarta, Lima, Panama, Singapore, Manila, Quito.
-Also on 29 May, Air France flew on the Paris - New York route with an aircraft that provided wireless service on board..
+Also on May 29, Air France made a flight on the route Paris - New York with an aircraft that provided wireless service on board.

 Once the aircraft reaches the altitude of 6.000 m, after connecting their tablet / iPod / phone / laptop to the KLM network, passengers will have access to a specially created portal.
 They can either opt for a free service, which will get information about destinations, weather, the KLM site or on-board shopping, or for a paid Wi-Fi service, valid for one hour or the entire duration of the flight.
 This pilot program will last 9 months, after which a final decision will be made in this direction.
 For those interested, fare starts at 10.95 EUR / hour or 19.95 EUR / full flight.